 Then there has been a great increase in interest in how theatres can serve people living with dementia, not so different from the more common ‘relaxed’ performances at many theatres.
 This work has been pioneered by West Yorkshire Playhouse, which has compiled its experience and learning in a Dementia Friendly Performance Guide, with information from understanding the audience and show selection to selling the show and preparing the space.
 This came after more general guidance we pulled together for the Alzheimer’s Society on how to make arts venues age-friendly.

 The Foundation has now gone further by co-funding with the Arts Council England, as part of our Celebrating Age programme, a Festival of Theatre which will explore the experience of living with dementia.
 Other grants under the same programme will also strengthen theatre work with older people, including at the New Vic Theatre in Stoke on Trent and a spectacular new show by artist Florence Peake on the lives and loves of older people which will tour Posh Clubs in Hastings, Brighton and Crawley.

 Our Celebrating Age programme will strengthen theatre work with older people, including people living with dementia.

 The stage is set for older people as never before.

-David Cutler, Director, The Baring Foundation
+David Cutler is Director of The Baring Foundation